Islam in Assam

 Islam is the second largest and fastest-growing religion in Assam.
 The Muslim population was approximately 10.68 million, constituting over 34.22% of the total population of the state as of the 2011 census, giving Assam, the second-largest Muslim percentage in the country after Jammu and Kashmir (state).
 After Jammu and Kashmir became Union Territory, Assam became the state with largest Muslim percentage in the country.
 Islam reached the region in the 13th century and Muslims are a majority in almost eleven districts of Assam and highly concentrated in four districts.

 In 2021, estimations have predicted that the Muslim population in the state has reached 40%, numbering 14 million, out of total population of 35 million.
-Assam Government recognises five groups of indigenous Assamese Muslims were recognised, namely Goria, Moria, Deshi (Koch community), Juluha (Tea Tribals) and Syed other Muslims include various groups, such as Bengali Muslims, Afghani Muslims, Bihari Muslims, Awadhi Muslims and Manipuri Muslims.
-Some of these groups are affiliated and representatives of multiparty movements like Nadwatul Ulama, Jamiat Ulema-e-Hind, Tablighi Jamaat and other related parties, while others are non-denominational Muslims.
+Assam Government recognises five groups of indigenous Assamese Muslims were recognised, namely Goria, Moria, Deshi (Koch community), Juluha (Tea Tribals) and Syed other Muslims include various groups, such as Bengali Muslims, Afghani Muslims, Bihari Muslims, Hindustani Musalman and Manipuri Muslims.
+Some of these groups are affiliated and representatives of multiparty wahabi movements influenced like Nadwatul Ulama, Jamiat Ulema-e-Hind, Tablighi Jamaat and other related parties, while others are non-denominational Muslims.